 14) Seasonal Commercials

 Seasonal commercials are thematically relevant to a particular holiday or calendar event in order to influence consumer purchases during that time of year.
 These commercials take advantage of cyclical timing to connect with consumers and motivate them to make purchases during specific seasons.
 Holidays like Christmas, Easter, Mother’s Day, and Valentine’s Day, as well as calendar events like back-to-school shopping in the fall and wedding season in the spring, provide prime timing for brands to connect their products to seasonal consumption.
 Evoking feelings of joy, nostalgia, togetherness, celebration, or anticipation, seasonal commercials create emotional connections that inspire consumers to embrace the spirit of the season, consider the advertised product or service, and participate in the shopping festivities.

-15) Branded Content (the Non-Commercial)
+15) Brand Commercials (the Non-Commercial)

 Depth of Field